rawlins/svgling/README.md

-The basic interface is pretty simple: pass a tree-describing object to `svgling.draw_tree` (e.g. a tuple consisting of a lable and a sequence of daughter nodes, which mey themselves be trees).
+The basic interface is pretty simple: pass a tree-describing object to `svgling.draw_tree` (e.g. a tuple consisting of a lable and a sequence of daughter nodes, which may themselves be trees).

     import svgling
     svgling.draw_tree(("S", ("NP", ("D", "the"), ("N", "elephant")), ("VP", ("V", "saw"), ("NP", ("D", "the"), ("N", "rhinoceros")))))